sumitkhatritamu/sumitkhatritamu.github.io/Machine_Learning.md

-We are utilizing convolutional neural networks (CNN) to identify and characterize the scratch generated on the polymeric surfaces.
+The objective of this projet is to utilize a convolutional neural network (CNN) to identify and characterize the scratch generated on the polymeric surfaces.
 The ultimate goal is to combine the CNN model with FEA and virtual reality-based scratch generation and visibility analysis.
 <br><br>
-I trained a U-Net convolutional network for the task of segmenting and localizing surface scratches, the following detailed process was followed:
+In this regard, I trained a U-Net convolutional network for the task of segmenting and localizing surface scratches, the following process was followed:
 <br><br>
 ## 1. Data Collection and Annotation
 <br><br>